>

 General Overview of the Qualifying Examination

-The QE has a written section followed by an oral exam.
+The QE has a written section followed by an oral exam in the presence of four faculty.
 Initially, the student writes a grant proposal about their thesis research (see details below).
 This will ensure that the student is familiar with relevant literature, gains experience with scientific writing, and can formulate testable hypotheses based on foundational work in their field.
 Grant-writing requires that the student is able to design experiments with necessary controls, is familiar with principles and limitations of methods, has the ability to interpret data that may – or may not – align with their hypothesis, and is able to clearly explain their reasoning.
 Ideally, this document forms the foundation for a proposal that will be submitted to the NIH or another comparable funding entity.
 The subsequent oral exam of the QE should evaluate the student’s ability to think scientifically and apply fundamentals of pharmacology to research questions relevant to their proposal and the broader scientific field.
 While it requires a solid knowledge of pharmacology, it is not a didactic exam, nor a critique of the proposed research.
 The proposal indicates to the examiners the area that the student should be tested in and serves as a springboard for probing the thoughtfulness and scientific aptitude of the candidate.
 It examines how pharmacological principles play into the proposal and how these principles can be applied to address questions that might come up to further evaluate prospective data and adjust hypotheses.
-As always, if you have any questions or need additional information, please contact the DGS.
+As always, if you have any questions or need additional information, please contact the DGS or associate DGS.

 Preparation for the Qualifying Examination